Zuehlke/zuehlke.github.io/README.md

 - Implemented as dockerized python script (Python doesn't run natively on GitHub Actions).
 - Inputs: see _Workflow_ documentation above.
 - Entry point: `main.py`.
-- Fetches all public repositories and non-concealed members of the `Zuehlke` GitHub organization.
+- Fetches all public repositories and non-concealed members of the `Zuehlke` GitHub organization and all external contributions listed in [external_contributions.csv](.github/actions/data-update/input/external_contributions.csv).
+- External repos are repos of non-concealed members of the Zuehlke GitHub organization which are not owned by the Zuehlke GitHub organization.
+To update the external contributions modify [external_contributions.csv](.github/actions/data-update/input/external_contributions.csv).

 The script can be configured in code by editing `src/consts.py`.
 The following parameters are available:
 - `ENV_GITHUB_PAT`: Name of the environment variable which provides the GitHub PAT
-- `ENV_DATA_DIR`: Name of the environment variable which provides the full path to the data output directory
+- `ENV_OUTPUT_DATA_DIR`: Name of the environment variable which provides the full path to the data output directory
 - `API_REQUEST_DELAY_SEC`: Number of seconds to wait before every API request, to avoid flooding the API
 - `RATE_LIMIT_BUFFER_SEC`: Number of seconds to wait after a rate limit is supposed to be lifted, to avoid overlap
 - `RATE_LIMIT_MAX_AGE_SEC`: Maximum number of seconds since the rate limit update before the current rate limit status